TypeStrong/tsconfig/README.md

 *Note:* `defaults` are not required and should not participate in compilation.
 If you don't have `projects` then your configuration is invalid.<br>
 *Note:* any `default` property can be overridden by individual projects.<br>

+Please see the valid projects folder : https://github.com/TypeStrong/tsproj/tree/master/testprojects/valid

 ## Public API
 See `index.ts`.
 API exists for querying the project file, querying the projects relevant for single TypeScript file and creating a new project file.

 # Contributing
 Please open issues for discussion.

-# Sample projects
-Please see the valid projects folder : https://github.com/TypeStrong/tsproj/tree/master/testprojects/valid

 # Misc
 ## Inspirations